madajaju/edgemere/docs-md/edgemere/diml/dml/ge/index.md

 ## Logical Artifacts

-The Data Model for the  Governance Engine shows how the different objects and classes of object interact and their structure.
+The Data Model for the  Governance Engine subsystem shows how the different objects and classes of object interact and their structure.

 ![Sub Package Diagram](./subpackage.svg)

 ### Sub Packages

+The Governance Engine subsystem has sub packages as well.
+These subsystems are logical components to better organize the architecture and make it easier to analyze, understand, design, and implement.